Meet our team

 Yarui obtained his B.Sc and PhD from Nanjing University and the Hong Kong University of Science and Technology in 2006 and 2011, respectively.
-In 2013, he joined Dr. Bing Ren's lab at UC San Diego as a Human Frontier Science Program (HFSP) postdoctoral fellow.
+In 2013, he joined Dr. Bing Ren's lab at UC San Diego as a postdoc fellow to receive the training on genomics and gene regulation.
+His postdoc work was supported by the prestigious Human Frontier Science Program (HFSP) long-term fellowship.
 His graduate work was focused on signaling transduction, transcriptional, and epigenetic regulation of myogenesis in muscle stem cell and rhabdomyosarcoma.
 As a HFSP fellow, he spearheaded the effort to develop high-throughput CRISPR-based genetic screening approaches to identify enhancers from the native chromatin context.
 He has also made key contribution to generate the 3D cis-regulatory chromatin interaction maps in 27 human tissue and cell types.
-In the Fall of 2018, with 8 faculty job offers (from 11 interviews) in the U.S., he decided to move to North Carolina and established his independent research program at Duke Cell Biology, to continue the effort of developing and deploying cutting-edge function genomics tools to study the gene regulation mechanism of tissue regeneration and cancer development.
-As an independent PI, he is awarded the NIH Genomic Innovator Awards, V Scholar for Cancer Research, Junior faculty award from American Federation for Aging Research (AFAR) and Glenn Foundation, and the Whitehead Scholar of Duke Medical School.
-He has been a key member of ENCODE and 4D Nucleome consortium, and now serving as co-chairs of the Cell working group and Perturbation working group of 4DN consortium.
-When he is not thinking about research, he might be doing BBQ in his backyard and spending time with two kids Emily and Olivia.
+In the Fall of 2018, with 8 faculty job offers (from 11 interviews) in the U.S., he decided to move to North Carolina and established his independent research program at Duke Cell Biology.
+As a junior faculty, he continues the effort of developing and deploying cutting-edge function genomics tools to study the gene regulation mechanism of tissue regeneration and cancer development.
+He is awarded the NIH Genomic Innovator Awards, V Scholar for Cancer Research, Junior faculty award from American Federation for Aging Research (AFAR) and Glenn Foundation, and the Whitehead Scholar of Duke Medical School.
+He has been a key member of ENCODE and 4D Nucleome consortium, and now serving as Co-Chair of the Cell and Perturbation Working Group of 4DN Consortium.
+When he is not thinking about research, he might be doing BBQ in his backyard and spending time with his two kids Emily and Olivia.

 Xiaolin Wei, PhD